PlayStation Plus Premium review: can it compete with Xbox Game Pass Ultimate?

 PS5 vs Xbox Series X: which one is right for you? 🤔

-With Premium, you’re essentially paying $17.99 a month for nine PS1 games, two PSP games, and access to Game Trials.
+With Premium, you’re essentially paying $17.99 monthly for nine PS1 games, two PSP games, and access to Game Trials.
 Yes, the classic game library will likely improve over time, but Premium is still too expensive even then, especially when you compare it to Xbox Game Pass Ultimate.

 So how does it compare? 🆚